Chief Keef: Early life, family and education

-Chief Keef was born Keith Farrelle Cozart in Chicago, Illinois, on August 15, 1995, to Lolita Carter who was 15 and unwed.
-He is named after his deceased uncle, Keith Carter, who was known as "Big Keef".
+Keith Farrelle Cozart was born in Chicago, Illinois, on August 15, 1995, to Lolita Carter (born c.
+1980) who was unwed.
+He is named after his deceased uncle, Keith Carter, who was known as Big Keef.
 He lived at the Parkway Garden Homes located in the Washington Park neighborhood on the city's South Side, a stronghold for the Black Disciples street gang of which Chief Keef is a member.
+Sociologist R. L'Heureux Lewis-McCoy described Chief Keef's mentality as a member, "Chicago’s Black Disciples is central to who he is and who he should be".

-Chief Keef has been estranged from his biological father, Alfonso Cozart, since he was a minor.
-His legal guardian was his grandmother with whom he lived in Chicago.
+Chief Keef has been estranged from his biological father, Alfonso Cozart, since he was a year old.
+His legal guardian was his grandmother, Margaret Carter with whom he lived in Chicago.
+She worked as a school bus driver.

 He began rapping as a five-year-old using his mother's karaoke machine and tapes to record his music.

-During his childhood, Chief Keef attended Dulles Elementary School and the Banner School, a therapeutic day school.
-He dropped out of Dyett High School at age 15.
+During his childhood, Chief Keef attended Dulles Elementary School and Dyett High School.
+He dropped out of Dyett in his freshman year.